 Make a DIY Stone and Wood Bench Quickly and Easily

 Recently, I dedicated a small garden in my yard to a loved one who left the planet too soon.
 It is a happy place filled with all of the lovely memories that we all shared as he grew to become the most remarkable individual we loved more with each passing day.
-His Momma provided the materials for the bench that is shown in this article.
+His Momma provided the materials for the bench that are shown in this article.

 Although it has only been completed for a few short days, it has already become a welcome place to stop and just enjoy the loveliness of nature for a few minutes.
 No matter the season, no matter the weather, we can pause for a bit, catch our breath, and find ourselves in tune with the universe.